MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Invariance-Aware Randomized Smoothing Certificates. [[paper]](https://arxiv.org/abs/2211.14207)
+  - Jan Schuchardt, Stephan Günnemann. *NeurIPS 2022*
+  - Key Word: Randomized Smoothing; Group Invariance.
+  - <details><summary>Digest</summary> Building models that comply with the invariances inherent to different domains, such as invariance under translation or rotation, is a key aspect of applying machine learning to real world problems like molecular property prediction, medical imaging, protein folding or LiDAR classification.
+For the first time, we study how the invariances of a model can be leveraged to provably guarantee the robustness of its predictions.
+We propose a gray-box approach, enhancing the powerful black-box randomized smoothing technique with white-box knowledge about invariances.

 - Benchmarking Adversarially Robust Quantum Machine Learning at Scale. [[paper]](https://arxiv.org/abs/2211.12681)
   - Maxwell T. West, Sarah M. Erfani, Christopher Leckie, Martin Sevior, Lloyd C.L.
 Hollenberg, Muhammad Usman.